-- 1. All language courses level 4 or above may be applied as Humanities courses.
-Level 1, 2, and 3 courses may be used, provided that the student has completed the level 4 course in the same language.
-Conversational courses may not be used to satisfy the Humanities requirement.
-Breadth requirement credit for courses in languages which do not offer level 4 courses is contingent on completion of the highest level offered. - 2.
-Courses used to satisfy the English Composition Requirement may not also be used to satisfy the breadth requirements. - 3.
-Courses required to satisfy the major or other courses taken in the major department may not be used to satisfy the breadth requirements.
+1. All language courses level 4 or above may be applied as Humanities courses.
+Level 1, 2, and 3 courses may be used, provided that the student has completed the

+- Courses used to satisfy the English Composition Requirement may not also be used to satisfy the breadth requirements. - 3.
+Courses required to satisfy the major or other courses taken in the malor department may not be used to satisfy the breadth requirements.
 However, courses outside the division of the major which are required as preparation for a major may be used to satisfy these requirements. - 4.
 Course used to satisfy the American History and Institutions requirement may not also be used to satisfy the breadth requirements.